urswilke/pyramidi/README.md

 ## Installation

-You can install the released version of pyramidi from [github](https://github.com/urswilke/pyramidi) with:
+You can install pyramidi from [github](https://github.com/urswilke/pyramidi) with:

 ``` r